defstudio/laravel-html/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-## About Spatie
+## About DefStudio
-Spatie is a webdesign agency based in Antwerp, Belgium.
+DefStudio is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## License